IDMNYU/CreativeCoding_FA2019_Bennett_1133A/Final_Deliverables.md

 # Also do each of the following:

 ### Documentation of your final project:
 • Take several screen shots of application running.
 Infact, [shoot a short video of the screen](https://mac-how-to.gadgethacks.com/how-to/record-your-macs-screen-for-free-using-quicktime-0166773/).
-If it's interactive take some photos of someone interacting with it.
 Get good, crisp, well lit, clear shots.

 • copy and pasted 2-3 screen shots of code into Sublime that you are most proud of.